Jared-Loosely-Canon/Jared-Loosely-Canon/README.md

 - 👋 Hi, I’m @Jared-Loosely-Canon
 - 👀 I’m the owner of Loosely Canon and its primary Salesforce Consultant.
-- 🌱 I’m currently consulting my client at Fast Property Solutions by aiding their journey in using Salesforce for their real etate business.
+- 🌱 I’m currently consulting my clients at Fast Property Solutions, Rocking Spur Homes and Simplex Group by aiding their journey in using Salesforce for their real etate businesses.
 - 💞️ I’m looking to build my business as a consultant
 - 📫 How to reach me ... https://looselycanon.com/